 Later I pursued a graduate program focused on Adult Education and Training at Colorado State University, and I am currently engaged with a masters program in Criminology at Lamar University, TX.

-I believe knowledge is foundational in life and those that wisely seek it have the greatest potential to promote self-worth, harmony, and contribute to a better community.
+I believe knowledge is foundational in life and those that wisely seek it have the greatest potential to promote self-worth, harmony, and contribute to building a better community.
 Peace!

-Every experience is a unique opportunity to gain wisdom useful for the future.
+I've come to understand; every experience is a unique opportunity to gain wisdom useful for the future.
 Lessons learned by living can provide memories for life.